-In preparation for implementation of the Affordable Care Act, Immunize Nevada is tasked with developing a best-practice immunization billing program for school and community clinic vaccinations.
-This program adds a project contractor, two additional staff positions and creates a revenue stream to meet community needs.
-Due to programmatic growth, organizational needs and physical space considerations, Immunize Nevada is applying for its 501c3 designation, with a targeted completion date of June 30.
-Over the last 17 years, the evolution of Immunize Nevada has included steady, strategic and visionary growth, overseen by a strong steering committee.
-Becoming a nonprofit organization is key to ensuring Immunize Nevada’s fiscal and organizational future.
+Due to programmatic growth, organizational needs and physical space considerations, Immunize Nevada applied for its 501c3 designation and became an incorporated Nevada nonprofit.
+Since 1995, the evolution of Immunize Nevada has included steady, strategic and visionary growth, overseen by a strong steering committee, and subsequent Board of Directors.
+Becoming a nonprofit organization ensures Immunize Nevada’s fiscal and organizational future.

 In 2010, the name was changed to better reflect the mission and to be consistent with similarly named statewide coalitions in the region.
 Expanded activities of advocacy, provider education, and outreach on a statewide level increased the visibility and presence of Immunize Nevada.
 In 2012, fiscal sponsor changes with the Saint Mary’s Foundation prompted consideration of a merger with NNIC.
 La Piana Consulting was hired to facilitate the merger, which was successfully completed May of 2012.
 As a result, Immunize Nevada grew to four full-time staff members, funding increased by 122% and new fiscal sponsorship was provided by the Community Health Alliance.